Best gravel wheelsets 2025: The best wheels for off-road adventures and racing

 These striking wheels from Fulcrum aren't technically gravel wheels, instead, the Sharq's sit in the ambiguous all-road middle ground.
 Ignoring the labels, when Will Jones tested the Sharq's, their consistent performance on fast terrain was obvious.

 Part of this performance can be attributed to Fulcrum's 2-Wave profile, which varies between 47mm and 42mm in depth.
-Not only does this help the wheels efficiently cut through the air but it gives the Sharqs a noticeably stable character when dealing with crosswinds.
+Not only does this help the wheels efficiently cut through the air but it also gives the Sharqs a noticeably stable character when dealing with crosswinds.

 Will Jones remarked that they aren't as whippy and responsive as a shallower depth rim, but the low 1,440g weight means they never felt sluggish at slow speeds.
-The deep profile and smooth spinning ceramic bearings definitely come into their own on faster rides which is why they are so suited to riders looking to mix up gravel and road sections.
+The deep profile and smooth spinning ceramic bearings definitely come into their own on faster rides, which is why they are so suited to riders looking to mix up gravel and road sections.

 The rims feature a 25mm, with a 'mini hook' design to ensure tyre security and compatibility.
 The width supports tyres from 30mm and above, covering most large road tyres and fast-rolling gravel tyres.
 Fulcrum has simplified the tubeless setup by not drilling the rim bed, foregoing the need for rim tape.